Ventura, CA Legal Separation Lawyer

-To learn more about the difference between divorce and legal separation in a free and completely confidential legal consultation, call The Law Offices of Bamieh & Erickson, PLC at (805) 585-5056.
-With conveniently located law offices in downtown Ventura and downtown Santa Barbara, we proudly serve residents of Carpinteria, Goleta, Lompoc, Orcutt, Oxnard, Santa Maria, Simi Valley, Thousand Oaks, and other local communities.
+To learn more about the difference between divorce and legal separation in a free and completely confidential legal consultation, call The Law Offices of Bamieh & De Smeth, PLC at (805) 585-5056.
+With conveniently located law offices in downtown Ventura, we proudly serve residents of the local communities of Southern California.

 What is the Difference Between Separation and Divorce?

 This is one of the most fundamental and important questions to think about when you’re considering filing for separation or divorce.
 While the terms are sometimes used interchangeably due to the fact that separation sometimes precedes or leads to divorce, they are distinct procedures.

 In California, legal separation is a process that allows spouses to remain married while leading separate lives in separate homes or cities.
 There are many married couples who undergo a separation period in order to reach a decision about whether they should remain married or file for divorce.
 In short, the separation can give you and your spouse a clearer idea as to whether divorce is really the best option.

 If you are not completely certain that divorce is the appropriate action at this time, separation can be a low-risk alternative.
 In the event that you change your mind, and decide that you wish to stay married after all, separation is more economic than going through the dual processes of divorcing and remarrying.
 Additionally, separation may be suitable if you do not yet meet California’s residency requirements for divorce, which are that either you or your spouse reside in California for at least six months prior to the divorce.